Punktum-dk/epp-service-specification/README.md

 This is a high level overview of the EPP commands offered by the DK Hostmaster EPP service, please see the specific commands for details.

-The version numbers used in the matrix are major numbers only, eg. 1.X.X.
+The version numbers used in the matrix are major numbers only, e.g. 1.X.X.

 | EPP Command  | Available since version | Exceptions and notes |
 | ------------ | ------------ | ------------ |